 Let me talk a little bit about my weight loss “a-ha” moment.
-As I talked about in my ebook, and often times in blog posts, my “a-ha” moment came the first couple days I started to track my food.
+As I talked about often in other blog posts, my “a-ha” moment came the first couple days I started to track my food.
 I was blown away by the number of calories I was eating.
 The first day I clocked in around 3000 calories without even trying.
 Within that moment, I realized the power to lose weight was in my hands.
 I wrote a couple posts reflecting on this moment.
-I recommend reading them because personally these are two of my favorites.
+I recommend reading them because, personally, these are two of my favorites.

 I couldn’t believe the way I look and was ready for a change.
 I still didn’t know where to start but a month later I discovered My Fitness Pal and everything changed.
 I took control back over my food and my life.

-To give you some more “a-ha” examples I asked readers on the OYS Facebook page to share their weight loss “aha” moments.
+To give you some more “a-ha” examples I asked readers in our OYS Facebook Group to share their weight loss “aha” moments.
 I thought this would be inspiring to you as it was inspiring for me to read.

 Here are some of the comments.